kontent-ai/kontent-ai.github.io/docs/articles/Custom-elements.md

 By including [custom element styles](../examples/custom-element-sample-css/styles.css) and [icons](../examples/custom-element-sample-css/kontent-ai-icons-v3.0.1.woff2), you can make your custom element look more like rest of the Kontent.ai Application UI.

-Feel free to check out the provided styles [in action](https://kontent-ai.github.io/examples/custom-element-sample-css/).
+Feel free to check out the [design of the provided styles](https://kontent-ai.github.io/examples/custom-element-sample-css/).